American Academy of Family Physicians

 Children and Adults with ADHD (CHADD)

 April Gower-Getz Chief Operating Officer

-CHADD is a partnership organization, which seeks to improve the lives of people affected by ADHD by providing education, advocacy and support.
+CHADD is a partnership organization which seeks to improve the lives of people affected by ADHD by providing education, advocacy and support.
 In addition to an informative website, CHADD also publishes a variety of printed materials to keep partners and professionals current on research advances, medications, and treatments affecting individuals with ADHD.
-These materials include Attention magazine, News From CHADD, a free electronically mailed current events newsletter, as well as other publications of specific interest to educators, professionals and parents.
+These materials include Attention magazine and News From CHADD—a free, electronically mailed current events newsletter—as well as other publications of specific interest to educators, professionals and parents.

 John MacPhee Executive Director, CEO

 Young adulthood is a time of growth, learning and exploration.
 A time to start building a life of one’s own, and to feel excitement about the future.
 Yet, for many of our nation’s teens and young adults, transitioning into adulthood can be a time of significant changes and intense challenges.

 We see the effects in the headlines every day: a death from binge drinking, an overdose, a suicide.
 These tragedies are complex and their warning signs often subtle, but with the right support and safety nets, many lives can be saved.

 That’s why JED exists.
 We are the leading nonprofit dedicated to ensuring our country’s teens and young adults get the emotional support they need to navigate life’s challenges.
 We’re partnering with high schools and colleges to strengthen their mental health, substance abuse and suicide prevention programs and systems.
 We’re equipping teens and young adults with the skills and knowledge to help themselves and each other.
 We’re encouraging community awareness, understanding and action for young adult mental health.